 The Core Intelligence Analysis Training provides students with the essential analytical skills and knowledge to be effective within an intelligence, performance or investigation environment.
-The training has also been designed to meet the Intelligence Professionalisation Programme (IPP) for Intelligence Analysts and is CPD accredited with the CPD Standards Office in the UK.
+The training has also been designed to meet the Intelligence Professionalisation Programme (IPP) standards for Intelligence Analysts and is CPD accredited with the CPD Standards Office in the UK.

 The 5-day training focuses on the key analytical skills required in the workplace and is a ‘lite’ version of the Initial Analytical Techniques Course (also known as NIAT).
 The training only includes the relevant NIM analytical techniques that are used regularly by Analysts.

 To enable students to gain confidence in their newly acquired skills and knowledge, a practical scenario is embedded throughout the training.
 The students benefit from the use of various methods of teaching such as course handouts, presentations, practical exercises and break-out sessions.

 - Explain how the National Intelligence Model supports investigations

 - Demonstrate the stages of the intelligence cycle focussing on the role of the Analyst

 - Compare how critical and creative thinking skills impact on the outcome

 - Apply the key elements of inference development and how to apply the process in the workplace

 - Define the requirements of a terms of reference and how to meet time critical deadlines